 The Blue Wave winter cover is backed by a 15-year warranty including three years of full warranty.

-The Blue Wave Oval solar blanket is not the best above ground pool cover, but it is one of the cheapest.
+The Blue Wave Oval solar blanket is not the best above ground pool cover, but it is definitely one of the least expensive I can recommend.

-At a 12 mil thickness, this cover is noticeably lighter than more expensive pool covers of the same bubble-wrap design.
+At a 12 mils thick, this cover is noticeably lighter than more expensive pool covers of the same bubble-wrap design.